-Even though it is not vital, it is a good way to introduce yourself and showing you personality through first person and also your reasons to why you’re most suitable to the job.
+Even though it is not vital, it is a good way to introduce yourself and show your personality.

 When writing your cover letter emphasise on parts that show you as the most suitable candidate but don’t repeat all of your CV as you will also attach your CV with your cover letter in the email.

 The way you start and end your cover letter is important as it shows your formality.
 Similar to your CV get straight to the point with emphasis on relevant information.

 e.g “I would like to be considered for the role of ??????????internship.
 I believe I have the experience and qualities for this role.